heedongcho-xyz/mental-models/critical-thinking/gapanalysis.md

 <br><br/>

 ## Example
-From _The Minimalist Entrepreneur_:
+From _The Minimalist Entrepreneur_...

-To brainstorm
+To brainstorm problems within one's community that can potentially turn into a business:
 - Grab a pen and paper
 - Create 3 columns:
 	- Person - the person/community you would like to help.